willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

 const incrArr = map(incr)
 ```

 Now, `incrArr` is entirely point-free.
 It makes no reference to the arguments that it takes.
-If seems to extreme, you definitely don't have to go beyond eliminating your anonymous functions.
-The benefit of this approach, though, is that we are able to define new functions simply by composing other functions that we already have.
+If this refactor seems too extreme, you definitely don't have to go beyond eliminating your anonymous functions.
+The benefit of this approach, though, is that we are able to define new functions simply by composing the functions that we already have.

 To see function composition in action, lets revisit our refactored `transformArr` function and apply these same strategies.
-We left it looking like this:
+As a reminder, we left it looking like this:

 ```js
 const incr = n => n + 1